Wootai/heartbeast-space-game/README.md

 # heartbeast-space-game
-Game made during the HeartBeast´s GameMaker 1.4 course.
+Game made during one of the HeartBeast´s GameMaker 1.4 courses.